PTegmark/Scratch-GANPaint/README.md

 * Continuing off of the previous point, the ganpaint field will also have to get a response from the GAN Paint server.
 This response should contain the new main image, which the ganpaint field will then display as the new main image.
 The function "Blockly.FieldGANPaint.prototype.setValue" (in the file "scratch-blocks/core/field_ganpaint.js") might be of use in displaying the image from the GAN Paint server as the new main image, although you will need to modify the function first to make it better suit your needs.

 * When activated, the GAN Paint block should (it does not currently do this) save its main image as either a sprite costume or as a Stage backdrop.
 To accomplish this, you will need to add code to the GAN Paint block's opcode (i.e. the function "saveGANPaintImage" within the file "scratch-vm/src/extensions/scratch3_ganpaint/index.js").
-Scratch does let the user import an external image to use as a costume--if you can figure out what JavaScript function it is that does this, you can probably use that function to save the main GAN Paint image as a costume or backdrop.
+Scratch does let its users import external images to be used as a costumes--if you can figure out what JavaScript function it is that does this, you can probably use that function to save the main GAN Paint image as a costume or backdrop.
+I don't know what function it is though, so you'll have to find it.
+Or save the main GAN Paint image in some other way.
+Also, feel free to disregard my commented-out code in the saveGANPaintImage function in the file "scratch-vm/src/extensions/scratch3_ganpaint/index.js".

-[Where should they look for this function?
-What should they do about your commented out code in index.js?]

 * The SVG images that I have used to create the GAN Paint field don't display properly in Safari.
 In Safari, you just get this instead: